scottprahl/miepython/README.rst

 Citation
 --------

-If you use miepython in your research, please cite:
+If you use miepython in your research, use the zenodo link |doi| to cite the version of miepython that you used:

 .. code-block:: bibtex